rudzen/ChessLib/README.md

 chess software.
 It does not contain any heuristics or search algorithms as these are meant to be implemented separately.

+It also contains KPK bit compact data to determine endgame draw.

 ## Can I use this as a starting point for my chess software?

 Yes you can, it is designed with that in mind.